ZephyrTransport/governance/DRAFT governance.md

 This process is called "consensus gathering" and we consider it a very important indication of a healthy community.

-Specific cases have some more detailed voting rules.
+Projects may have more detailed voting rules, at the discretion of the PMC chair.

 #### PHILOSOPHY
-While there is not an official list, these six principles have been cited as the core beliefs of philosophy behind the foundation, which is normally referred to as "The Apache Way" and have been adapted for this Foundation:
+The following principles, adopted from the Apache Foundation, describe how the foundation projects are expected to be conducted:

-* respectful, honest, technical-based interaction
+* Respectful, honest, technical-based interaction

-* driven by usefulness
+* Driven by usefulness

-* user-friendly packaging and licensing
+* User-friendly packaging and licensing

-* consistently high quality work products
+* Consistently high quality work products

-* faithful implementation of standards
+* Faithful implementation of standards

-* lawfulness as a mandatory feature
+* Lawfulness as a mandatory feature

 All of the foundation projects share these principles.
 Similarly, foundation projects are required to govern themselves independently of undue commercial influence.

 #### OPERATION
 All projects are composed of volunteers and nobody (not even members or officers) are paid directly by the foundation for their job.
 There are many examples of committers that are paid to work on the projects, but never by the foundation themselves, but rather by companies or institutions that use the software and want to enhance it or maintain it.

-Note that the foundation does contract out various services, including accounting, Press and Media relations, and infrastructure system administration.
+The foundation contracts out various services, including accounting, press and media relations, and infrastructure system administration.

 #### INDIVIDUALS COMPOSE THE FOUNDATION
-All of the foundation including the board, the other officers, the committers, and the members, are participating as individuals.
+All of the foundation including the board, officers, contributors, and members are participating as individuals.
 That is one strength of the foundation: affiliations do not cloud the personal contributions.

 Unless they specifically state otherwise, whatever they post on any mailing list is done as themselves.
 It is the individual point-of-view, wearing their personal hat and not as a mouthpiece for whatever company happens to be signing their paychecks right now, and not even as a director of the foundation.

 All of those foundation people implicitly have multiple hats, especially the Board, the other officers, and the PMC chairs.
 They sometimes need to talk about a matter of policy, so to avoid appearing to be expressing a personal opinion, they will state that they are talking in their special capacity.
 However, most of the time this is not necessary, personal opinions work well.

 #### BALANCING CONFIDENTIALITY AND PUBLIC DISCUSSION
-We endeavor to conduct as much discussion in public as possible.
-This encourages openness, provides a public record, and stimulates the broader community.
+Project members are encouraged to conduct as much discussion in public as possible.
+This promotes openness, provides a public record, and stimulates the broader community.

-However sometimes internal private mail lists are necessary.
-You must never divulge such information in public without the express permission of the list.
-Also never copy an email between private and public lists (no Cc).
-Such an event would go beyond the normal need for email ettiquette and be a serious breach of confidence.
-It could have serious ramifications, cause unnecessary confusion and ill-informed discussion.
+However sometimes private communication is necessary.
+In such instances, information gained from private communications must never be divulged to other parties without the express permission of the original participants.
+Sharing private information is a serious breach of confidence that is detrimental to good faith collaboration.
+It could have serious ramifications and lead to confusion and ill-informed discussions.

-Private lists are typically only used for matters pertaining to people as individuals (like voting in new committers), and legal matters that require confidentiality.
+Project members are encouraged to reserve private communication for matters that require confidentiality, such as certain legal matters, or matters pertaining to people as individuals.

 ## THE FOUNDATION INCUBATOR
-In order for new projects to be created, the foundation created a project called Incubator which is responsible to help new efforts to join the foundation.
+There is special project that is tasked with assisting with the creation of new projects.
+This special project is called Incubator.

 Since the meritocratic rules operate across the foundation from bottom to top, it is vital for the long-term stability of such a form of government, that the initial set of committers has to know very well the dynamics of such a system, as well as share the same philosophical attitude toward collaboration and openness that the foundation expects from its projects.

-The incubator is responsible for:
+The Incubator is responsible for:

-* filtering the proposals about the creation of a new project or sub-project
+* Filtering new project proposals

-* help the creation of the project and the infrastructure that it needs to operate
+* Marshalling the resources new projects need to develop

-* supervise and mentor the incubated community in order for them to reach an open meritocratic environment
+* Supervising and mentoring the incubated community to help them reach a meritocratic environment

-* evaluate the maturity of the incubated project, either promoting it to official project/ sub-project status or by retiring it, in case of failure.
+* Evaluating the maturity of the incubated project, and either promoting it to official project/ sub-project status or retiring it when it fails to thrive.

-It must be noted that the incubator (just like the board) does not perform filtering on the basis of technical issues.
-This is because the foundation respects and suggests variety of technical approaches.
-It doesn't fear innovation or even internal confrontation between projects which overlap in functionality.

-The incubator filters projects on the basis of the likeliness of them becoming successful meritocratic communities.
+The Incubator (just like the Board) does not perform filtering on the basis of technical approach.
+This is because the foundation encourages technical diversity as a pathway to useful innovation.
+The Incubator filters projects on the basis of their likeliness of becoming successful meritocratic communities.
 Example requirements for incubation are:

-* a working codebase -- over the years and after several failures, the foundation came to understand that without an initial working codebase, it is generally hard to bootstrap a community.
+* A working codebase -- the experience of the Apache Foundation has been that it is generally hard to bootstrap a community without a working code base.
 This is because merit is not well recognized by developers without a working codebase.
-Also, the friction that is developed during the initial design stage is likely to fragment the community.
+Also, the friction that develops during the initial design stage is likely to fragment the community.

-* the intention to donate copyright of the software and the intellectual property that it may contain to the foundation -- this allows the foundation to obtain an irrevocable and permanent right to redistribute and work on the code, without fearing lock-in for itself or for its users.
+* The intention to donate copyright of the software and the intellectual property that it may contain to the foundation -- this allows the foundation to obtain an irrevocable and permanent right to redistribute and work on the code, without fearing lock-in for itself or for its users.

-* a sponsoring foundation member or officer -- this person will act as the main mentor, giving directions to the project, helping out in the day-to-day details and keeping contact with the incubator PMC.
+* A sponsoring foundation member -- this person acts as the main mentor, giving directions to the project, helping out in the day-to-day details and keeping contact with the Incubator PMC.

-The incubation period normally serves to estimate whether or not:

-* the project is able to increase the diversity of its committer base and to play with the meritocratic rules of the foundation.

-It might seem rather easy to achieve, but it must be remembered that in a volunteer and highly selective environment, attracting new committers is not automatic.
+The incubation period normally serves to estimate whether or not the project is able to increase the size and diversity of its contributor base, and function within the meritocratic rules of the foundation.
+It might seem rather easy to achieve, but it must be remembered that in a volunteer and highly selective environment, attracting new contributors is not automatic.

-Diversity of associateship is important for two main reasons:
+Contributor diversity is important for two main reasons:

-* it gives long term stability to the project development: in fact, with all the developers affiliated to the same entity, the chance of seeing all of them moving away from the project at the same time is much greater than with a community of individuals affiliated to unrelated entities.
+* It gives long term stability to the project development; in fact, with all the developers affiliated to the same entity, the chance of seeing all of them moving away from the project at the same time is much greater than with a community of individuals affiliated to unrelated entities.

-* it gives a greater variety of technical visions: something that guarantees a better adherence to environment and user's needs, thus a higher change of finding real-life use of the software.
+* It gives a greater variety of technical visions, which promotes better adherence to user's needs, thus a higher chance of resulting in useful products.

 ## IN REVIEW...
-The Zephyr Foundation represents one of the best examples of an open organization that has found balance between structure and flexibility.
+The Apache Foundation represents one of the best examples of an open organization that has found balance between structure and flexibility.
 We hope to emulate their success here.
-We strive to find balance between openness and economical feasibility.
-We hope to continue to provide inspiration for businesses, governments, education, and for other foundations.
+We strive to find balance between openness and economic feasibility.
+We hope to inspire agents across the broad planning community to collaborate selflessly, disinterestedly and effectively.